-Add 1 cup of pumpkin cubes into a saucepan over medium heat and cover the pumpkin with about 3-4 cups of water.
+Add 1 cup of pumpkin cubes into a saucepan over medium heat and cover the pumpkin with about 3 to 4 cups of water.

-Cover the saucepan with a lid, bring to a boil, then reduce to medium heat and keep cooking for 15-20 minutes or until the pumpkin pieces are fork-tender.
+Cover the saucepan with a lid, bring to a boil, then reduce to medium heat and keep cooking for 15 to 20 minutes or until the pumpkin pieces are fork-tender.

 Drain and cool down

 Drain the pumpkin in a sieve then, wait 10 minutes for the pumpkin to steam out and cool down for 15 minutes.